Former Prez Pranab Mukherjee tests positive for COVID-19

 Congress chief spokesperson Randeep Surjewala along with several other party leaders wished a speedy recovery to Mukherjee.
 "We wish former President Pranab Mukherjee a speedy recovery from Covid," the Congress said on its official Twitter handle.

+Abhijeet Mukherjee, the son of the former president, also tweeted, "I wish my father a speedy recovery !
+I appeal to all my countrymen to pray for his speedy recovery & good health."
 Several leaders from across the political spectrum also wished him a speedy recovery.
 Rajasthan Chief Minister Ashok Gehlot tweeted, "I have come to know former President of India Sh.
 Pranab Mukherjee has tested positive for Covid-19...concerned about his health.
 Wish him a speedy recovery."
-Union minister Piyush Goyal also wished good health for Mukherjee, and said he is confident that the former president will be successful in recovering from the virus quickly.
+"Wishing Sri Pranab Mukherjee a speedy recovery.
+I am sure he will be out of this sooner than later," said Congress leader Mallikarjun Kharge.
+Union minister Piyush Goyal also wished good health for Mukherjee, and said he is confident that the former president will quickly recover from the virus.
+Congress leader Abhishek Singhvi said, "Astonishing and matter of concern that former President Pranab Mukherjee tested positive for COVID per press reports.
+Very active, regular walker, wish him quick recovery and restful convalescence."

 ALSO READ